Changes in Star Wars re-releases: Jabba the Hutt

-The original script for Star Wars included a scene between Han and Jabba the Hutt, set in a Mos Eisley docking bay.
+The original script for Star Wars included a scene with Han and Jabba in a Mos Eisley docking bay.
 The scene was filmed by a second unit with Declan Mulholland wearing a furry vest as a stand-in for Jabba.
-Lucas intended to replace Mulholland in post-production with a stop-motion character, but due to time limitations and budget constraints, the scene was cut.
-In the 1997 edition, the scene was reinserted with a CGI Jabba replacing Mulholland.
-This marks an early example of a fully CGI character with dialogue to appear in a film, preceding the introduction of Jar Jar Binks in The Phantom Menace by two years.
+Lucas intended to replace Mulholland in post-production with a stop-motion character, but due to time limitations and budget constraints, the entire scene was cut.
+In the 1997 Special Edition, the scene was reinserted with a CGI Jabba replacing Mulholland.
+This was an early example of a fully CGI, speaking character in a film.
+The character preceded Jar Jar Binks in The Phantom Menace by two years, who was a combination of CGI and motion capture.
+To explain Jabba's mobility despite his sluglike form, artist Claudia Mullaly conceived of repulsorlifts (one of which he sits upright in), but this concept was dropped.

-In the original footage, Ford walked through the area where Jabba's tail would be.
-As a workaround, Han was digitally moved to appear as if he steps on Jabba's tail, with the Hutt squealing as a result; this has been poorly received, including by its original animator.
-Several Rodians (at least one of whom is a look-alike of Greedo) appear in the background.
-Boba Fett was also added to the end of the scene, and seems to break the fourth wall.
+In the original footage, Harrison Ford walked through the area where Jabba's tail would be.
+As a workaround, Han was digitally moved to appear as if he steps on Jabba's tail, with the Hutt squealing as a result.
+This part of the scene has been poorly received, including by its original animator Steve Williams.
+Boba Fett and several Rodians (at least one of whom is a look-alike of Greedo in the background) also appear in the scene, with Fett seeming to break the fourth wall.

-The insertion of this scene into the film was criticized for being superfluous to the previous cantina scene with Greedo, slowing down the pacing without moving the plot forward, and undermining the reveal of the Millennium Falcon in the next scene as well as Jabba's original debut in Return of the Jedi.
-The 1997 CGI Jabba has been described as "atrocious", and for the 2004 DVD release was replaced with a higher-fidelity model resembling his CGI appearance in The Phantom Menace.
-On the 2004 audio commentary for A New Hope, Lucas reflected that while he did not mind cutting the scene when he was not sure if he would make sequels, he subsequently wanted it to be included as it introduces a character important to Han's story arc.
-ScreenCrush later reflected that the 2004 version "was an improvement, but only in the way that nausea is an improvement over vomit".
+The insertion of this scene was criticized for being superfluous and slowing down the pace of the narrative.
+Critics also claimed that it undermined the introduction of both the Millennium Falcon (in the following scene) and Jabba (in Return of the Jedi, portrayed via a massive and costly puppet).
+The 1997 CGI Jabba has been described as "atrocious" and for the 2004 DVD release was replaced with a higher-resolution model resembling the one in The Phantom Menace.
+On the 2004 DVD audio commentary for A New Hope, Lucas said that while he did not mind cutting the scene when he was not sure if he could make sequels, he reintroduced it because Jabba is important to Han's larger story arc.
+ScreenCrush later called the 2004 version "an improvement, but only in the way that nausea is an improvement over vomit".